-Sing City is a free music-making group for young musicians (of any genre) aged 13-18 – held every Wednesday, 6-8pm during term-time at Band on the Wall in Manchester.
-No booking required, just drop in.
+Sing City is a free music-making group for young musicians (of any genre) aged 13-18 – held every Wednesday during term-time at Band on the Wall in Manchester.
+Two Sing City sessions take place each Wednesday evening at:

 Led by a team of professional musicians, you’ll develop skills in:

 Based on your ideas and interests, there’s also the chance to work with guest artists for one-off workshops, masterclasses and residencies.

 Previous guest artists include Bugzy Malone, Blossoms, Field Music, Richard Jupp (Elbow), Video Jam, Meklit, Kabantu and Beats & Pieces Big Band.